Reclaiming Edmund Boulevard

 -

 Of course, early voting has already begun in Minneapolis.
-The good news here is that whether residents of the street are voting early, voting by absentee ballot, or are registering to vote at the polls on Election Day, proof of old or new street names will both be honored.
+The good news here is that whether residents of the street are voting early, voting by absentee ballot, voting on Election Day or even registering to vote at the polls on Election Day, proof of old or new street names will both be honored.
 The Department of Elections and Voter Services have already been made aware of the name change.

 Big Strides in September

-Based on the Application in June and advocacy of CM Aurin Chowdhury (Ward 12), and with the unanimous approval of the name change to “Lena Smith Boulevard” by the City of Minneapolis Planning Commission on August 4 (CM Chowdhury abstaining), we knew our campaign had achieved its main procedural victory.
-Here is how the rest of the steps in the name change process unfolded in the past few weeks:
+Following CM Aurin Chowdhury's Application in June and the unanimous approval of the name change to “Lena Smith Boulevard” by the City of Minneapolis Planning Commission on August 4 (with CM Chowdhury abstaining), we knew our campaign had achieved its main procedural victory.
+Here is how the rest of the steps in the name change process unfolded over the past few weeks:

 -